PotaninPM/PotaninPM/ReadMe.md

 - International <a href="https://prodcontest.com/">PROD Olympiad</a> Winner (Mobile Development) + Best Individual Stage Solution
 - Absolute winner of <a href="https://prodcontest.com/#hackathons">PROD hackathons</a> (Mobile Development) in Moscow and Saint Petersburg
 - Samsung International competition ‘Strongest Choose” winner
-- Speaker at one of the largest IT festivals in Russia — IT Picnic (https://it-picnic.ru/)
+- Speaker at one of the largest IT festivals in Russia — <a href="https://it-picnic.ru/">IT Picnic</a>